Code-Institute-Submissions/milestone-project-56/README.md

 ##### Features left to Implement

 * Give the bootstrap cards a more authentic/interactive look
-* Make the markers on map clickable for users to be able view information about the selected country/city
+* Make the markers on map clickable for users to be able view a name for each country.

 # Technologies Used